-The Picatinny rail, developed as part of the U.S. military standard, is also considered a Weaver-type, as any device with the Picatinny rail mount will easily become a Weaver-type.
+The Picatinny rail, developed as part of the U.S. military standard, is also considered a Weaver-type.
+Any device with the Picatinny rail mount will easily become a Weaver-type.
 Accordingly, any of the mass-produced sights will have a weaver-type or dove-tail mount (or will be supplied without a bracket at all).
-But some models of sights are equipped with special double-sided bracket.
-They can be mounted on any type of slats and used on any weapon.
+But some models of sights are equipped with a special double-sided bracket.
+They can be mounted on any slats and used on any weapon.

-Due to small body length red dot sights are often equipped with monoblock brackets, while optical sights are often installed on separate mounting rings.
-Naturally, the one-piece bracket provides more rigid grip on the bar and greater recoil resistance.
+Due to small body length, red dot sights are often equipped with monoblock brackets, while optical sights are often in-stalled on separate mounting rings.
+Naturally, the one-piece bracket provides a more rigid grip on the bar and greater recoil resistance.

-If you plan to use this type of sight with something more serious than LPG, choose a mount made of strong metal alloy - steel or aircraft aluminum.
+If you plan to use this type of sight with something more serious than LPG, choose an amount made of strong metal alloy - steel or aircraft aluminum.
 It is also desirable that in addition to tie-in/clamping screws, the sight mount has 2-3 locking pins, which will be clamped in slits of the bar when installed.

 • Low-fitting sights practically do not change the natural line of sighting: they are preferred by those for whom accuracy is most important.